samueljklee/canvas-ai/docs/archive/ONBOARDING-IMPLEMENTATION-SUMMARY.md

 ## Executive Summary

-Successfully implemented a complete onboarding and configuration system for Workspace Canvas App, transforming it from a developer-focused .env-based application to a production-ready app with user-friendly setup.
+Successfully implemented a complete onboarding and configuration system for Canvas AI App, transforming it from a developer-focused .env-based application to a production-ready app with user-friendly setup.

 **Key Achievements:**
 - ✅ Secure API key encryption with OS-level keychain